Songül Mutluer: Early life and non-political career

 She was born in 1979 in the Overijssel city Enschede, where her parents, Turkish migrant workers, were employed in the textile industry.
 She has a brother and five sisters.
 At age three, Mutluer moved with her mother to Turkey, where she resided in the cities Mersin and Adana.
 Mutluer returned to the Netherlands in 1988 with her mother.
 There, she lived in the Zaandam neighborhood Poelenburg and attended the high school Zaanlands Lyceum at gymnasium level in the years 1992–98.

 Mutluer subsequently studied law at the University of Amsterdam, obtaining a Master of Laws degree.
 During her study, when she was just over twenty years old, she returned to Turkey to intern at an Ankara law firm for four months.
 After graduating in 2004, Mutluer started teaching law at the Vrije Universiteit Amsterdam and received a grant to research invitations to tender.
 From 2015 to 2017, she served as a guest lecturer at University College Utrecht.
 Next to her teaching career, she became a legal professional specialized in invitations to tender and contracts, working for Corvers Procurement Services (2016–17) and for the governmental organization Rijkswaterstaat (2017–18).

 Politics

+Zaanstad

 Mutluer became a member of the municipal council of Zaanstad after she was elected in the 2006 election as the Labour Party's fifth candidate in the municipality.
 Mutluer was re-elected in March 2010, being placed second on the party list.
 She became her party's caucus leader in the municipal council in December 2010.
 She again appeared second on the Labour Party's list in the 2014 municipal election.
 Besides, Mutluer became a member of an advisory committee that selected the Labour Party's candidates for the 2017 general election.
 She stepped down as caucus leader for a half year starting in the spring of 2016 in order to write her dissertation.